-Florida has finally fallen in line with the overwhelming majority of other states by making texting while driving a primary traffic offense.
+Florida has finally fallen in line with the overwhelming majority of other states.
+Florida made texting while driving a primary traffic offense.
 The law goes into effect on July 1, 2019.

 Governor Ron DeSantis signed the bill on May 17, 2019.
 Making texting while driving a primary offense means that police can soon make a traffic stop on the reasonable belief that a driver was messaging or emailing on a mobile device.
 The new law also prohibits the use of a handheld cell phone when operating any motor vehicle at any school crossing, school zone, or construction zone.

 Currently, police can only cite drivers for texting while driving if they’re stopped for a different violation.
 That makes it a mere secondary violation and nearly impossible to enforce.

 Texting while driving requires diversion of a driver’s physical, mental and visual capacities from the roadway.
 We use the same three senses to drive.
 When signing the new law at a Sarasota high school, the governor said that “Studies have shown that texting while driving is one of the worst of all driving distractions, and a recent study ranked Florida as the second-worst state for distracted driving.”
 He went on to say that “It’s my hope that by taking action to address distracted drivers today, that we will be able to make our roads safer and hopefully prevent some of these crashes that we’ve seen, injuries and unfortunately, some of the deaths that we’ve seen.”